andrewfishersb/yahoogle-answers/README.md

 ## Description

-_This is an app for asking and answering questions_
+_This web app is a Question and Answer board, emulating sites such as Yahoo Answers or Quora._

 ## Images